mongoXgc/MongoXgc/README.md

 Folders and files are already provided in an structured way.
 *NOTE* You have to add command "npm i" or "npm install" before running the program in your local environment.
 Only use this command once on every installation of the given program.
-*NOTE* You should create a new file named as "config.env" and create 2 variables named as "PORT" and "MONG_URI".
+*NOTE* You should create a new file named as "config.env" and create 6 variables named as "PORT", "IP", "MONGO_URI", "GCP_PROID", "GCP_BUCKET_NAME" and "SECRET_JWT_KEY".
-The "PORT" variable will consist the port number that you will provide.
-And "MONGO_URI" variable will contain your personal link String for mongoDB connection.
+The "PORT" variable will consist the port number that you will provide, "ID" variable will contain address of application, "MONGO_URI" variable will contain your personal link String for mongoDB connection, "GCP_PROID" will contain your google cloud platform project id, "GCP_BUCKET_NAME" will consist of your bucket name and finally "SECRET_JWT_KEY" variable will contain any random string that you want to set for token validation process used in authentication.
+*NOTE* Add your gcp service account key in the main repository(Json format file).

 # Working Condition
-This web application consists of some active as well as inactive functionalites as of now.
-Examples of inactive functionalites which will be made active in future:
-1) The signup/login functionalites are not working.
-2) Services page is not working.
+This web application is fully functional and after each successfull diagnose, all your data are stored in this application as well.
+Any user can access/delete there stored data from collections which is linked through user's profile name.

 # How application works
 1. Once the user lands on default page aka 'HOME' page, a button "Get Diagnosed" will be shownup.
 On clicking the button user will be taken to a section where different types of options for diagnosis are present, i.e 'Fracture detection' , 'Anemia Detection'.